Monterey-Bay-Aquarium/kelp_persistence/README.md

 # kelp_persistence
 This is the GitHub repository for a project led by Monterey Bay Aquarium aimed at understanding the community-wide consequences of kelp forest loss and the predictors of persistence through multiple stressors.
-The analyses and code in this respository support the findings presented in Smith et al. 2023 (in review)
+The analyses and code in this respository support the findings presented in Smith et al. 2024

 ## Respository structure

 The GitHub repository contains all of the code associated with the project and the figures produced by this code.

-The data for the project are kept in a server outside the GitHub repository.
-Non-confidential data will be made available in a public data repository upon project completion.

 The GitHub repository has the following structure

-* **output:** This folder contains subfolders for each dataset used in the project.
-The subfolders contain scripts that clean and visualize the data.
-Figures for visualizing each dataset are contained within a *figures* folder inside each subfolder.
+* **output:** The root level of this folder contains processing script for raw data and subfolders for each derived dataset.
+The 'raw' subfolders contain datasets obtained directly from published sources or by request.
+The 'processed' folders contain the derived datasets.
-* **analyses:** This folder contains subfolders that contain the analyses conducted in the paper.
+* **analyses:** This folder contains scripts for each figure and analysis conducted in the paper.
 * **figures:** This folder contains all of the high-res figures presented in the paper.
 * **tables:** This folder contains all of the tables presented in the paper.